Fiifi Kwetey

-Fiifi Fiavi Kwetey (born 2 June 1967) is a Ghanaian politician and General Secretary of the National Democratic Congress.
-He is a former 2 term Member of Parliament for the Ketu South constituency in Ghana.
-He was Propaganda secretary for the National Democratic Congress (NDC).
+Fifi Fiavi Kwetey (born 2 June 1967) is a Ghanaian politician and general secretary of the National Democratic Congress.
+He is a former two-term member of Parliament for the Ketu South constituency in Ghana.
+He was propaganda secretary for the National Democratic Congress (NDC).

 Early life and education

 Kwetey was born in Hohoe but comes from Nogokpo both in the Volta Region of Ghana.
 He attended Bishop Herman College in Kpando in 1987, where he acquired his O level certificate.
 He further moved to Achimota School for his A level certificate.
 He holds a Bachelor of Arts in Economics and Psychology from the University of Ghana.
-In 1994, he obtained the Diplômes de la Chambre de Commerce et d'industrie de Paris (CCIP) (Chamber of Commerce and Industry's Higher Diploma, Paris).
+In 1994, he obtained the Diplômes de la Chambre de Commerce et d'industrie de Paris.

 Career

-After the university, Kwetey did his national service with the office of Parliament from October 1993 to July 1994.
-After the mandatory 1-year national service he moved to work as a Financial Analyst and a stockbroker at the Investment Banking firm, Strategic African Securities Ltd in July 1995.
-He subsequently moved to CDH Financial Holdings Ltd as a Funds Manager, Investment Analyst and a Stockbroker where he worked from April 1998 to February 2002, whilst also serving as a tutor for some financial Courses at the Ghana Stock Exchange.
+After university, Kwetey did his national service with the office of Parliament from October 1993 to July 1994.

+After the mandatory one-year national service, heworked as a financial analyst and a stockbroker at the investment banking firm Strategic African Securities Ltd in July 1995.
+He subsequently moved to CDH Financial Holdings Ltd as a funds manager, investment analyst and stockbroker.
+He worked there from April 1998 to February 2002, whilst also serving as a tutor for some financial courses at the Ghana Stock Exchange.

 Politics

-Whilst in university, Kwetey was as a student leader, serving as the chairman for the National Democratic Congress branch on the University of Legon Campus.
-In December 2005, Kwetey contested in the national NDC executive elections and won to become the chief communicator for the NDC.
-Serving as the chief communicator which his party dubbed as the party's Propaganda Secretary, he was seen as the person to criticize the other parties and raise pertinent issues regarding their parties whilst defending his party on the necessary platforms.
-The position Propaganda Secretary was subsequently rebranded into the National Communications Officer.
+In university, Kwetey was as a student leader, serving as the chairman for the National Democratic Congress branch on the University of Legon Campus.
+In December 2005, he contested in the national NDC executive elections and won to become the chief communicator for the NDC.
+Serving as the chief communicator, which his party dubbed as the party's propaganda secretary, he was seen as the person to criticize the other parties and raise pertinent issues regarding their parties, whilst defending his party on the necessary platforms.
+The position of propaganda secretary was subsequently rebranded into the National Communications Officer.

-Deputy Minister for Finance
+Deputy minister for finance

-In 2009, Kwetey was appointed by John Atta Mills to serve as deputy Minister for Finance to Kwabena Duffuor who was then Minister for Finance.
-He was sworn into office in April 2009 after going through vetting in parliament.
+In 2009, Kwetey was appointed by John Atta Mills to serve as deputy minister for finance to Kwabena Duffuor, who was then minister for finance.
+Kwetey was sworn into office in April 2009 after going through vetting in parliament.
 He worked in that role until January 2013.